Piano Concerto No. 6 (Mozart)

-The Piano Concerto No. 6 in B-flat major, K. 238, was composed by Wolfgang Amadeus Mozart in January 1776.
+The Piano Concerto No. 6 in B♭ major, K. 238, was composed by Wolfgang Amadeus Mozart in January 1776.
 His Concerto No. 7 (K. 242) for three pianos and his Concerto No. 8 (K. 246) in C major would follow within three months.
 The three works share what Cuthbert Girdlestone refers to as a galant style.

+The United States Library of Congress holds the autograph score.
+Mozart had intended to publish the score after he composed it, but it did not appear in print until after his death, in 1793.
+He did, however, perform the work, in Munich in 1777, and in Augsburg on 22 October 1777.
+His student Rose Cannabich performed the work in Mannheim on 13 February 1778.
+Angela Hewitt observes that the first performances of the work were probably on a harpsichord rather than a fortepiano.

+Music

+The work is scored for two flutes, two oboes, two French horns, solo piano, and strings.
+It is a lightly textured work from early in Mozart's career.

 The work is structured in three movements: